Topological Structures of Large Scale Interacting Systems via Uniform Functions and Forms: Introduction

 For our main theorem, we consider a locale with a free action of a group.
 Let $\Group$ be a group, and we assume that the locale $X$ has a free action of a group $\Group$.
 This induces actions of $\Group$ on various functions and forms.
 Both the Euclidean lattice and crystal lattices such as the triangular and hexagonal lattices of dimension $d$ have natural free actions of $\Group=\bbZ^d$.
 For any $\bbR$-linear space with an action of $\Group$, we denote by $U^\Group$ the $\Group$-invariant subspace of $U$.
 We will often say \textit{shift-invariant} to mean $G$-invariant if the group $G$ is understood.
 We denote by $\cC\coloneqq (Z^1_\unif(\State))^\Group$ the space of shift-invariant closed uniform forms, and by $\cE\coloneqq \partial\bigl(C^0_\unif(\State)^\Group\bigr)$ the image by $\partial$ of the space of shift-invariant uniform functions.

-\begin{remark} The existence of a free action of $\Group$ ensures that the locale $X$ is homogenous to a certain degree.
+\begin{remark} The existence of a free action of $\Group$ ensures that the locale $X$ is homogenous.
 We understand the quotient $\cC/\cE$ to philosophically represent the first uniform cohomology of the quotient space $\State/\Group$, a topological space which can be interpreted as a model of an infinitesimal neighborhood of a macroscopic point. \end{remark}